Stability and Regularity the MGT-Fourier Model with Fractional Coupling: Well-posedness of the system

 In this section, we will use the semigroup theory to assure the existence and uniqueness of strong solutions for the system \eqref{Eq1.1}--\eqref{Eq1.3} where the operator $A$ is defined to follow, let $A\colon \mathfrak{D}(A)\subset \mathbf{H}\to \mathbf{H}$ be a strictly positive selfadjoint operator with compact inverse on a complex Hilbert space $\mathbf{H}$, with a continuous embedded domain $ \mathfrak{D}(A)\hookrightarrow\mathbf{H}$.
 Consider the abstract linear system

 The initial conditions are given by

-\begin{remark} It is known that this operator $A$ strictly positive, selfadjoint, has compact inverse and it has compact resolvent.
+\begin{remark} It is known that this operator $A$ is strictly positive, selfadjoint, has a compact inverse, and has compact resolvent.
 And the operator $A^{\tau}$ is self-adjoint positive for all $\tau\in\R$, bounded for $\tau\leq 0$, and the embedding

 is continuous for $\tau_1>\tau_2$.
 Here, the norm in $\mathfrak{D}(A^{\tau})$ is given by $\|u\|_{\mathfrak{D}(A^{\tau})}:=\|A^{\tau}u\|$, $u\in \mathfrak{D}(A^{\tau})$, where $\dual{\cdot}{\cdot}$ and $\|\cdot\|$ denotes the inner product and norm in the complex Hilbert space $\mathbf{H}=\mathfrak{D}(A^0)$.
 Some of the most used spaces at work are $\mathfrak{D}(A^\frac{1}{2})$ and $\mathfrak{D}(A^{-\frac{1}{2}})$. \end{remark} Taking $v=\alpha u_t+u$, the system \eqref{Eq1.1}-\eqref{Eq1.2} can be rewritten as